SOUND FOUNTAIN

 If you want to go active by just adding a subwoofer to a pair of satellite speakers, you can start by using existing 2-way systems and combine these with just one subwoofer, home built or manufactured commercially.
 This is the most common configuration.
 There are many options.

-Not every sub woofer sounds the same.
-The best options are the closed box systems, the front loaded (band pass) systems and the Janis subwoofer principle (which is actually also a band pass system).
-The advantage of the band pass system is that it sounds like a closed box systems with a continuously increasing excursion going down from 100 to 20 Hz. for example.
+The advantage of the band pass system is that it sounds like a closed box system with a continuously decreasing excursion.
 These systems do need woofers with strong magnets and these are of course expensive.
-That is why so many designers use units in bass reflex systems which are cheaper.
-But bass reflex (ported) systems have an irregular excursion curve with a dip in the 60 to 80 Hz. region or there about.
-There the excursion is minimal.
+That is why so many designers use the cheaper units in bass reflex systems.

 Many hobbyists and audiophiles use 24 dB Linkwitz filters to separate the woofer completely from the transducers for the mid and high frequencies.
 It is up to you if you want to opt for such steep filter slopes.
 It may be that when gaining more experience while assembling an active system you will find out that less steep slopes may result in better phase and a more harmonic and lively sound.